Xonshiz/ReadComicOnline-Downloader/README.md

 [![N|Solid](https://raw.githubusercontent.com/Xonshiz/ReadComicOnline-Downloader/master/favicon.ico)](https://github.com/Xonshiz/ReadComicOnline-Downloader)

+# This is not maintained anymore.
+Please check [Comic-dl](https://github.com/Xonshiz/comic-dl) instead.
+[Comic-dl](https://github.com/Xonshiz/comic-dl) is a command line tool to download manga and comic from various websites.
+It supports readcomiconline.to and is faster and better than this one.

+# Introduction
 ReadComic Online Downloader is a command line tool to download comics from http://readcomiconline.to/

   - Don't forget to read the ["Settings.ini"](https://github.com/Xonshiz/ReadComicOnline-Downloader#settingsini-file-) file.